1 Peter 2:11-25; Luke 24:13-53

 And if this be the way with us, if we indeed be aliens as we walk upon this earth, then how shall we live while we are here?
 Peter again shows us the way.
 In relation to ourselves, we must “abstain from the passions of the flesh which make war against your soul.”
 We must bring these minds and bodies of ours under the dominion of Christ (2 Corinthians 10:5), for he is our Lord and Master.
 If people condemn us, let them do so falsely, and let our lives condemn their lies.
 As for rulers and governors, we must obey until their words compromise our faith in Christ (Acts 4:19-20; 5:29).
 In this way, we show that being citizens of heaven makes us model citizens on earth.
 As slaves should submit to masters, so employees should submit to employers, for the Christian is not first and foremost obsessed with his rights but about being a witness for Christ.
 If he must suffer for being a Christian, so be it.
 If he is reviled and beaten for being a Christian, this is all the more reason to rejoice since such suffering places him in the company of his Master who “suffered for you, leaving you an example so that you might follow in his steps.”

 We can’t do this on our own, but only through the power of the Holy Spirit.
 But it begins with the acknowledgement that nothing that we have here ultimately means anything compared with Christ.
-We’re just passing through, and this world is passing away (1 Corinthians 7:31; 1 John 2:17).
-Then we can endure all things for him who endured all things for us.
+If we’re just passing through, and this world is passing away (1 Corinthians 7:31; 1 John 2:17), then we can endure all things for him who endured all things for us.